fullmakeralchemist/k_way_challenge_repo/README.md

 <!-- Content of the repository -->
 ## Content of the repository

-"Welcome to my repository on GitHub!
+Welcome to my repository on GitHub!
 This repository has been created specifically for the purpose of saving and organizing the codes for the Arduino K-way Challenge.

 The Arduino K-way Challenge is a competition aimed at encouraging innovation and creativity in the use of the Arduino platform.
 Participants are tasked with creating projects that utilize the capabilities of the Arduino Nicla Sense ME board in unique and interesting ways.